 - public relations.

-You may also choose to become a freelance marketing consultant.
+There are also opportunities to become a freelance marketing consultant.

-Some marketing professionals may choose to move into other related roles such as sales, advertising or public relations.
+Some marketing executives choose to move into other related roles such as sales, advertising or public relations.